-- page (cms.models.Page instance) The page to assign the user to - user (django.contrib.auth.models.User instance) The user to assign to the page - grant\on (cms.models.ACCESS\PAGE, cms.models.
-ACCESS\CHILDREN, cms.models.ACCESS\DESCENDANTS or cms.models.
-ACCESS\PAGE\AND\DESCENDANTS) - Controls which pages are affected - can \ Permissions to grant - grant all (bool) Grant all permissions to the user
+- page (cms.models.Page instance) The page to assign the user to - user (django.contrib.auth.models.User instance) The user to assign to the page - grant\on (cms.models.ACCESS\PAGE, cms.models.ACCESS\CHILDREN, cms. models.ACCESS\DESCENDANTS or cms.models.ACCESS\PAGE\AND\DESCENDANTS) Controls which pages are affected - can\\ Permissions to grant - grant\all (bool) Grant all permissions to the user cms.api.publish\page(page, user, language)

-'''

-cms.api.publish_page (page, user, language)

 Publishes a page.

-'''

-- page (cms.models.Page instance) The page to publish - user (django.contrib.auth.models.User instance) The user that performs this action cms.api.publish\pages (include\unpublished=False, language=None, site=None) Publishes multiple pages defined by parameters.
+- page (cms.models.Page instance) The page to publish - user (django.contrib.auth.models.User instance) The user that performs this action - language (str) The target language to publish to

+Publishes multiple pages defined by parameters.